The secret to increasing self-awareness

 Thinking about yourself is not correlated with knowing yourself.

 Australian Psychologist Anthony Grant discovered that the process of self-reflection and insights are logically independent.
 You may spend considerable time doing introspection without necessarily gaining insight.

 Constantly inspecting your thoughts, feelings, and behaviors doesn’t mean you understand them.

 Drawing a comparison between introspection and meditation can shed some light.
 Introspection is of the thinking realm; meditation is of the witnessing realm.

-Introspection involves thinking, categorizing, labeling, analyzing — you are evaluating your thoughts and emotions.
-Meditation is about being aware of what you are doing and just observing — you contemplate your thoughts without judging them.
+Introspection involves thinking, categorizing, labeling, and analyzing — you are evaluating your thoughts and emotions.
+Meditation is about being aware of what you’re doing and just observing — you contemplate your thoughts without judging them.

 The Introspection Mode Trap

 “The problem with introspection is that it has no end.”